ml-archive/VIPERCoordinatorsXcodeFileTemplate/HOWWEUSE.md

 - Interactor:
 	- Where all the business logic goes specific by each use case.
 - Presenter:
-	- It's a bridge between the Interactor and the View Controller.
+	- It's a bridge between the Interactor(s) and the View Controller.
 	- Its responsibility is to prepare the data for display.
 - ViewController:
 	- Displays the content and handles the UI events to the presenter.